osfpu/g/README.md

-# g - Goto directories quickly in a expected way
+# g - Goto directories quickly with a record.

 ## DESCRIPTION